HR

 • Virtual recruitment

-Especially in today’s competitive market for top talent, employers could benefit from using HR technology to make the recruiting and hiring processes more efficient.
-Recruiters can use automation software and artificial intelligence to source, screen and schedule candidates.
-Additionally, chatbots are a popular tool to help employers better qualify candidates before any human interaction—and that trend will likely continue this year.
-If HR technology is not part of your overall HR strategies for 2022, it should be considered.
+Additionally, chatbots are a popular tool to help employers better qualify candidates before any human interaction, and that trend will likely continue this year.
+If HR technology is not part of your overall HR strategies, it should be considered.

-4. Prioritizing Growing Demand for New Skill Sets
+4. A Human Resource Strategy to Prioritize Growing Demand for New Skill Sets

-The necessary skill sets will vary by organization and industry, but some employers are pursuing and supporting the following general proficiencies for potential and current employees:
+The necessary skill sets will vary by organization and industry, but some HR professionals are pursuing and supporting the following general proficiencies for potential and current employees:

 • Communication—Employee communication skills are critical for emails and virtual meetings, especially in a remote or hybrid workplace.
-The goal remains to be effective and efficient, and top talent can communicate clearly and concisely with all stakeholders.
+The goal remains to be effective and efficient; top talent can communicate clearly and concisely with all stakeholders.

-• Digital capabilities—Tying into the communication aspect, an employee should be open to using digital communication platforms at work and know when to use specific platforms.
+• Digital capabilities—In terms of communication, an employee should be open to digital communication platforms at work and know when to use specific platforms.

-Moving through the new year, successful employers can shift their focus from roles to skills that can make the organization competitive and innovative.
+Successful employers can shift their focus from roles to skills that make the organization competitive and innovative as the new year begins.

-5. Continued Focus on Employee Health and Well-being
+5. Continued Focus on Employee Well-being and Health

 Summary

-Employers can get ahead of the game by focusing on these HR strategies that will make a big impact to the workplace and resonate with the current workforce.
-Many HR functions were quickly reimagined in 2021, but there are ways to elevate those HR strategies to be sustainable in 2022 and beyond.
+Employers can get ahead of the game by focusing on these HR strategies, which will make a big impact on the workplace, improve employee satisfaction, and resonate with the current workforce.
+Many HR functions were quickly reimagined in 2021, but there are ways to elevate those HR strategies to be sustainable in 2025 and beyond.

 Don't miss a thing